A self-hosted personal memory layer for AI agents — built on SQLite or Postgres, on-device embeddings and MCP.

 Responses stream token by token via WebSocket.
 Live code rendering, markdown on completion, smart auto-scroll.
 No waiting.

-Runs fully on your machine with Ollama — free, private, offline-capable.
+Runs fully on your machine with llama.cpp — free, private, offline-capable.
 Switch to Claude with one env variable when you need more power.

 Background job finds near-duplicate memories every 10 minutes using cosine similarity.
 Dry-run by default — you stay in control.

-Native support for thinking models — qwen3, deepseek-r1.
+Native support for thinking models like qwen3, gemma4 and llama3 — and cloud models reason out of the box.
 A collapsible reasoning bubble shows the model's thought process live.
 Toggle it on or off anytime.

 One database.
 One MCP server.
 Two AI providers.
 Your brain is just a Postgres table with vectors.